Great Compact Discs: Sun Ra

 Le Sun Ra and His Arkestra, Super-Sonic Jazz

-Recorded 1956 (and, in the case of ‘Advice to Medics’, 1957, according to the official page for the 2014 download reissue); originally released 1957; reissued 1991 (Discogs); reissued 2025 (Discogs) with a bonus disc
+Recorded 1956 (and, in the case of ‘Advice to Medics’, 1957, according to the notes for the official 2014 download reissue); released 1957; reissued 1991 (Discogs); reissued 2025 (Discogs) with a bonus disc, of which at least two tracks were previously released, as ‘October’ b/w ‘Adventur in Space’, the latter title obviously misspelled on the original 45; no discographical information is provided about the other bonus tracks in the liner notes

-A: ‘India’ ‘Sunology’ ‘Advice to Medics’ ‘Super Blonde’ ‘Soft Talk’ ‘Sunology - Part 2’
+A: ‘India’ - ‘Sunology’ - ‘Advice to Medics’ - ‘Super Blonde’ - ‘Soft Talk’ - ‘Sunology - Part 2’

-B: ‘Kingdom of Not’ ‘Portrait of the Living Sky’ ‘Blues at Midnigh’ ‘El Is a Sound of Joy’ ‘Springtime in Chicago’ ‘Medicine for a Nightmare’
+B: ‘Kingdom of Not’ - ‘Portrait of the Living Sky’ - ‘Blues at Midnigh’ - ‘El Is a Sound of Joy’ - ‘Springtime in Chicago’ - ‘Medicine for a Nightmare’

-Compositions credited to Sun Ra except ‘Soft Talk’ (Julian Priester)
+- Compositions credited to Sun Ra except ‘Soft Talk’ (Julian Priester)

-‘Sunology - Part 2’ (later inscribed ‘Sunology Part II’) despite its title could more accurately be called an alternate take of ‘Sunology’
+- ‘Sunology - Part 2’ (later inscribed ‘Sunology Part II’) despite its title could more accurately be called an alternate take of ‘Sunology’

 ~